shyuks/Blitz-Quiz/README.md

 Blitz-Quiz is an educational tool that allows teachers to better engage with their students by being able to test them on lecture materials at real-time.
 In doing so, our application will provide analytics on the students' performance to better assist teachers.

 ##Usage
-1. Run npm install.
+1. Run 'npm install' on first terminal
-2. Run npm start.
+2. Run 'npm webpack'on second terminal
+3. Connect to Postgres database

 ##Technologies
 * React.js
-* mySQL
+* PostgreSQL
 * Node.js
 * Express.js
+* ag-Grid React

 ##Team
 * EJ Mason - Product Owner